nikitakot/nestjs-boilerplate/article/article-devto.md

 }
 ```

-Running `npm start` will generate `src/graphql.schema.generated.ts` with typescript types from schema, that we can use in our source code, and launch the server on port 3000.
+Running `npm start` will generate `src/graphql.schema.generated.ts` with typescript types from the schema, that we can use in our source code, and launch the server on port 3000.
 We can now navigate to `http://localhost:3000/graphql` (default GraphQL API path) to see GraphQL Playground.

 <img src="https://thepracticaldev.s3.amazonaws.com/i/gccnoc11iw8fv6gvnld2.png" alt="graphql playground" width="542"/>

 ### Prisma

 To run Prisma we need to install [Docker](https://www.docker.com/), follow the installation guide [here](https://docs.docker.com/install/). *Linux users - you need to install [docker-compose](https://docs.docker.com/compose/install/) separately*.
-We will be running two containers - one for actual database and second one for prisma service.
+We will be running two containers - one for actual database and second one for the prisma service.

-Create a docker compose configuration file in root project directory.
+Create a docker compose configuration file in the root project directory.

 ```shell
 $ touch docker-compose.yml